devopsengineers/devopsengineers.github.io/content/posts/resume_advice/index.md

 ```
 ## Final Thoughts
 In crafting an impactful engineering resume, the goal is not to blithely list past projects and employers, but to craft a compelling story that bridges technology and human interest.
 A narrative approach such as this transforms a resume from a mere business formality into a conversation starter, emphasizing not just what you've done, but how your contributions have measurably advanced your past employers' missions and bottom lines.
-By focusing on tangible outcomes — dollars earned, time saved, effiencies gained - you make your expertise relatable at a level far greater than buzzword-driven development and nifty-nerd-cred projects.
+By focusing on tangible outcomes — dollars earned, time saved, efficiencies gained - you make your expertise relatable at a level far greater than buzzword-driven development and nifty-nerd-cred projects.

 Done well, a resume is an opportunity to showcase your unique blend of technical skills and professional impact.
 By following the strategies outlined above, you're not just submitting a bland list of roles; you're creating interest around how you can contribute to the success of your next team, making your application memorable in a sea of jargon-laden documents.

 Make it easy for the humans at the far end of the hiring pipeline to imagine the tangible benefits you can bring to their work, ensuring it speaks not only to the AI gatekeepers but also to the people on the other side of the pipeline who are looking for someone exactly like you, and watch those interviews stack up.

 Want it 'done for you'?
-[Resume Raiders](https://resumeraiders.com) graciously gives members of this community a 15% discount on their services with the checkout code "XANDY".
+[Resume Raiders](https://resumeraiders.com) (no affiliation or financial interest other than 'lots of us have used their services and thoroughly enjoyed the result') graciously gives members of this community a 15% discount on their services with the checkout code "XANDY".
 Tell Dave we sent you!